top of page

 Black Bart in Calaveras County

-And for us here in Calaveras County, his story hits even closer to home.
-Bart’s very first stagecoach holdup in 1875 - and his very last in 1883 - both happened at Funk Hill near Copperopolis.
+For those of us in Calaveras County, his story hits even closer to home.
+Bart’s very first stagecoach holdup in 1875—and his very last in 1883—both happened at Funk Hill near Copperopolis.
 His legend remains woven into the history of the Sierra foothills, just a short drive from where we hand-pour our candles in Mokelumne Hill.

 The Inspiration for Black Bart’s Brew

 At Gold Rush Wax, we captured the spirit of this bold and refined outlaw in Black Bart’s Brew.
-Just as Bart lived boldly yet with refinement, this fragrance opens with the richness of fresh coffee and creamy vanilla, unfolds into notes of bitter almond and golden caramel, and finishes with a lingering base of dark roasted coffee and cocoa.
-Hand-poured in California’s historic Gold Country, Black Bart’s Brew is more than a coffee candle - it’s a piece of Western history retold in fragrance.
+Just as Bart lived boldly yet with refinement, this fragrance opens with the richness of fresh coffee and creamy vanilla.
+It unfolds into notes of bitter almond and golden caramel, finishing with a lingering base of dark roasted coffee and cocoa.
+Hand-poured in California’s historic Gold Country, Black Bart’s Brew is more than a coffee candle—it’s a piece of Western history retold in fragrance.

 Footer.png